 Padlocks belong in the free-standing lock group.
 They are portable, meaning unlike other lock types, they are not permanently attached to a door or anything that uses it.
 Padlocks come in a variety of models that are grouped into two main categories: keyed and combination.
 Keyed padlocks alone are available in different subtypes, like keyed alike, keyed different and keyable.
 Padlocks are easy to recognize, not merely due to their mobile nature, but also because of their looped-handle shackle shape.
 They contain a shouldered shackle, a part in which the padlock shoulders raise the sides of the shackle to inhibit bolt cutters from cutting through it.

-Mortise locks are powerful locks used on external doors.
+Mortice Locks are powerful locks used on external doors.
 However, they are available in both light and heavy-duty models.
 They are comprised of an internal system which makes them more of locksets than just locks.
 These locksets can house either knobs or levers and are often comprised of a cylindrical body.
-They are threaded and utilize mortise components added within the door.
-A box lock is set within the mortise, which is a deep recess in the edge of the door.
-Mortise locksets stay secure by using a set screw and a cam which creates the locking mechanism.
+They are threaded and utilize Mortice Lock components added within the door.
+A box lock is set within the mortice, which is a deep recess at the edge of the door.
+Mortice Locks stay secure by using a set screw and a cam which creates the locking mechanism.
 The cylinder component comes in various heights and lengths for different types of doors.